fillmula/jsonclasses-docs/docs/api-documentation/types-modifiers.md

     time: datetime = types.datetime.tobosec.required
 ```
 #### tobomin
-Transform datetime into the beginning of the minute
+Transform datetime into the beginning of the minute.
 #### Examples
 ```python
 @jsonclass